juy/Vagrant-LEMP-Stack/README.md

 ----------

+## Contributing

+### Issues, bug tracker
+You can open issue on [Vagrant-LEMP-Stack-setter](https://github.com/juy/Vagrant-LEMP-Stack-setter/issues) repo issue page.
+We have two repo, one for create a ubuntu box and provision it, other is customize a development ready box (user part).

 ## What is Vagrant LEMP Stack
 A development platform in a box, with everything you would need to develop PHP/Laravel websites.